mitchelparish/red-rocks-cli/README.md

 # Red Rocks Amphitheatre CLI

-This gem provides the user with a Command Line Interface to access concert information for Red Rocks Park & Amphitheater in Morrison, Colorado.
+This Command Line Interface allows a user to access concert information for Red Rocks Park & Amphitheater in Morrison, Colorado.

 Located 10 miles west of Denver, the open-air amphitheater sits at 6,450 feet above sea level and seats 9,525 people.
 Utilized as a concert venue since 1906, notable perfomers include The Beatles, Jimi Hendrix, and The Grateful Dead.